prisma/prisma-examples/typescript/graphql-typegraphql-crud/README.md

 ## Using the GraphQL API

-`typegraphql-prisma` emits the generated TypeGraphql classes to `@generated/typegraphql-prisma` that is located in the `node_modules` whenever `npx prisma generate` is invoked.
-It also generates a number of model classes, enums and CRUD resolvers and relations resolver based on your `schema.prisma` file.
-CRUD resolvers support the following operations that are 1:1 matching with the `PrismaClient` API:
+`typegraphql-prisma` emits the generated TypeGraphQL classes to `node_modules/@generated/typegraphql-prisma` whenever `npx prisma generate` is invoked.

+It also generates a number of model classes, enums as well CRUD and relation resolver based on your `schema.prisma` file.
+The generated CRUD resolvers match the operations of the [Prisma Client API](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference):

-- create
+- `create`
-- update
+- `update`
-- delete
+- `delete`
-- findUnique
+- `findUnique`
-- findFirst
+- `findFirst`
-- findMany
+- `findMany`
-- updateMany
+- `updateMany`
-- deleteMany
+- `deleteMany`
-- upsert
+- `upsert`
-- aggregate
+- `aggregate`
-- groupBy
+- `groupBy`

 Below are example operations that you can send to the API using the GraphQL Playground.
-You can explore other operations in the Docs section of the GraphQL Playground.
+You can explore other operations in the **Docs** section of the GraphQL Playground.

 Feel free to adjust any operation by adding or removing fields.
 The GraphQL Playground helps you with its auto-completion and query validation features.